 Be on your guard; stand firm in the faith; be courageous; be strong.
 Do everything in love.1 Corinthians 16:13-14 NIV

-In 2 Corinthians 10:4, Paul states that the weapons we fight with are not the weapons of this world.
-Rather than fight with swords, guns, tanks, ships or planes; we can fight with love.
+In 2 Corinthians 10:4, Paul stated that the weapons we fight with are not the weapons of this world.
+Rather than fight with swords, guns, tanks, ships, or planes; we can fight with love.
 Love people around you, respond to their attack with love, always seek to do what is best for them.
 And see what a difference it makes in the world around you.
-And how much better that difference is than if you had responded with a self first attitude.
+And how much better that difference is than if you had responded with a self-first attitude.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.